-Kevin Kosar is vice president of policy for the R Street Institute, where he oversees all of the institute’s research across its commercial freedom, criminal justice, energy and environment, financial markets, governance, income mobility, innovation policy, insurance and public health policy programs.
+Kevin Kosar is vice president of research partnerships for the R Street Institute.
 He co-directs the non-partisan Legislative Branch Capacity Working Group, which aims to strengthen Congress.

 Kevin joined R Street in October 2014 from the Congressional Research Service, where he served as analyst and research manager.
 Earlier in his career, he was lecturer in policy and public administration at New York University and Metropolitan College of New York.

 Over the last few months, Congress has appropriated trillions of dollars in response to the COVID-19 pandemic.
 Amid this flurry of spending, annual deficits are projected to be nearly $4 trillion… Read More

 The Honorable Nita LoweyChairCommittee on AppropriationsUnited States House of RepresentativesThe Honorable Richard ShelbyChairCommittee on AppropriationsUnited States SenateThe Honorable Kay GrangerRanking MemberCommittee on AppropriationsUnited States House of RepresentativesThe Honorable Patrick LeahyRanking… Read More

 Source: WilsonCenter.org.
 In his latest column on Congress, Don Wolfensberger writes: As urgent times call for urgent measures, the House Rules Committee last Wednesday pulled the six-alarm emergency… Read More